cowlong/Battery-Charging-Profile-Analysis/README.md

 ## Mathematical Model
 A first-order RC circuit was used to approximate the charging characteristics of a lithium-ion battery.
-The voltage profile was modeled using the exponential charging equation
+The voltage profile was modeled using the exponential charging equation:

 <p align="center">